HelloblueAI/Bleu.js/README.md

 .js/core

-* Bleu.js is a rule-based AI framework designed to provide intelligent and sharp solutions to various problems.
+* Bleu.js is a rule-based AI framework designed to provide pinpoint solutions to various problems.
 It's is a JavaScript framework built to tackle the various coding challenges developers face.

 ### Features
 * Advanced debugging